lkosson/reportviewercore/README.md

     }

 After including `ReportItemSchemas.xsd` file in your project, Report Designer should see a new datasource called `ReportItemSchemas` which you can use to add a dataset to your report.

-~~Visual Studio 2022 does not support Report Designer as of 2022.01.~~ Now you can get it from [Microsoft RDLC Report Designer 2022](https://marketplace.visualstudio.com/items?itemName=ProBITools.MicrosoftRdlcReportDesignerforVisualStudio2022)

 # What works
  * RDLC file loading and compiling